kd2090/FinalProject_CE3013/README.md

 This Construction Management python code takes into account multiple variables and conditons to create cost estimate ranges for the cost of construction for a building.

 The variables include the type of building:

-    (Residential, Commercial and Industrial)
+    (Residential, Commercial, Industrial)

 Building use:

     Residential: Single Dwelling or Multifamily
     Commercial: Office, Restaurant, Retail
     Industrial: Heavy or Light Industry